-Could where you plan to birth put you and baby at risk for delivering early, even risking prematurity for baby?
+Could where you plan to birth put you and baby at risk for being born early, including risking prematurity for baby?
 It could, if you’re planning to birth in a hospital or facility that doesn’t restrict early, elective births—especially before 39 weeks.

 Birthing the way nature intended is healthy best for most pregnant women.
 No doubt if you’re reading Healthy Mom&Baby you’ve likely seen the “Don’t Rush Me . . .
 Go the Full 40” weeks of pregnancy campaign (GoTheFull40.com) from the Association of Women’s Health, Obstetric & Neonatal Nurses (AWHONN), the nursing association that produces this magazine.
 At the heart of this effort is advice and encouragement from experts to help you know why it’s healthy best to let your pregnancy go full term, to wait for your labor to naturally start on its own, and to have a normal, vaginal birth when all is well.